 The nanowire samples are investigated in a standard micro-photoluminescence experiment, where lasing is observed under similar conditions as in the electron microscope: the nanowires are deposited on a membrane and optically pumped at room temperature with the second harmonics of a mode-locked TiSa laser, at 355~nm and pulse width of 150 fs.
-The emission is collected with a 50x microscope objective and imaged onto the entrance slit of the spectrometer, so that the CCD detector provides a spectral and spatial image of the emission along the nanowire axis.
+The pump is focused with a 50x microscope objective (spot diameter of the order of $1 \ \mu m$) and is partly absorbed by the nanowire.
+The emission is collected by the same objective and imaged onto the entrance slit of the spectrometer, so that the CCD detector provides a spectral and spatial image of the emission along the nanowire axis.

-The spectra of the emission extracted at the end and the center of a given nanowire are represented in the figure \ref{Fig_SI_CaracOptic}(a,b) as a function of the pump power relative to the nanolaser threshold, and the corresponding images are shown in the panels (c-e).
-The emission spectrum below threshold is detected under the pump spot and corresponds to the emission of the photo-generated electron-hole pairs in the InGaN sections of the nanowire, at 3.34~eV, and its LO-phonon replica at lower energy.
-At threshold, the lasing mode at 3.38~eV is also observed under the pump spot, whereas a second threshold corresponds to the appearance of a pair of lasing modes at 3.2~eV that are only detected at the two ends of the nanowire.
+The spectra of the emission extracted at the end and the center of a given nanowire are represented in the Figure S\ref{Fig_SI_CaracOptic}(a,b) as a function of the pump power relative to the nanolaser threshold $(P_{th}=34 \ pJ$ per pulse), and the corresponding images are shown in the panels (c-e).
+The emission spectrum below threshold is detected under the pump spot (panel~c) and corresponds to the emission of the photo-generated electron-hole pairs in the InGaN sections of the nanowire, at 3.34~eV, and its LO-phonon replica at lower energy.
+At threshold, the lasing mode at 3.38~eV is also observed under the pump spot (panel~d), whereas a second threshold corresponds to the appearance of a pair of lasing modes at 3.2~eV that are only detected at the two ends of the nanowire (panel~e).
 Therefore the lasing mode at 3.38~eV is attributed to a WGM, whereas the ones at 3.2~eV corresponds to Fabry-Perot modes.
+The power-dependent intensity of each kind of lasing mode is presented on the panel (f), showing the two successive thresholds and the nonlinear increase of the emission by a factor 10 to 40.

-The lasing configuration depends on the investigated nanowire laser and on the size of the pump spot with respect to the nanowire length: in another nanowire, excited with a longer pump spot, the first lasing threshold correspond to Fabry-Perot modes.
+The lasing configuration depends on the investigated nanowire laser and on the size of the pump spot with respect to the nanowire length: in another nanowire, excited with a longer pump spot, the first lasing threshold corresponds to Fabry-Perot modes.
 These configurations are similar to the two PINEM observations.